6 TIPS FOR WORK FROM HOME AS A FULL-TIME RV LIFER WITH A DOG

 More people are starting to live full-time in their RV before retirement

 You’re not alone in your aspirations.
 More people than ever before are considering living and working from an RV in 2021.
 One survey showed that 20% of those surveyed are more interested in RV living as a direct response to COVID-19.
 And people are taking action on that interest: In 2020, RV sales increased by 21.4%, according to a survey by the RV Industry Association.

-As work from home arrangements continue into the foreseeable future, working-age people have the option to keep their full-time job while living out their dreams of touring the country; dreams that usually would have had to wait until retirement.
+As work-from-home arrangements continue into the foreseeable future, working-age people have the option to keep their full-time job while living out their dreams of touring the country; dreams that usually would have had to wait until retirement.
 In unprecedented times like these, the idea of ditching the mortgage can feel like the safest financial choice.
-Work from home as a full-time RV lifer just makes sense.
+Working from home as a full-time RV lifer just makes sense.

 Challenges of living and working full-time in an RV

 Adopting a work-from-home as a full-time RV lifer doesn’t come without its challenges.
 Internet access is inconsistent and unpredictable.
 Same for the weather.
 Working outside on a laptop is not as ideal as it looks.
 And you haven’t even downsized all your worldly possessions yet.

 You’re responsible for your dog’s health and happiness.
 Working from home as a full-time RV lifer with a dog means sharing a small space with your pup while trying not to get distracted.
 What will he do without a convenient dog door to a fenced yard while you’re typing away “at work”?
 When you have a canine along for the ride, you should take some additional steps to make the dream possible and fun for everyone!

 What you can do to make full-time RV life and work a reality for you and your dog: